 In 2020 many of us learned (far too well) what it is like to be in a raft on a white-water excursion that none of us signed up for being tossed every which way by a very angry river.
 It also gives us at least a little bit of insight into what it must have been like to be Alan Mulally taking the reins at Ford in 2006.
 If nothing else, disruptive change is a moment of truth for leaders at all levels.
 Do you leverage your experience (leader as boss) and tell people when to “lean in, hold on and paddle like crazy?”
 Or do you target transparency, applaud when you get it and move forward from there (leader as facilitator)?

-I am going to go out a limb here and suggest none of us would ever want to repeat 2020 (one global pandemic a lifetime seems like plenty somehow).
-By the same token, as you take an objective look at what your organization looks like now versus what it looked like in March of 2020, how many of you are blown completely out of the water (pardon the pun) by what has been accomplished, how much pride you have in those accomplishments and the optimism you find yourself with as a result?
+I am going to go out a limb here and suggest none of us would ever want to repeat 2020.
+By the same token, as you take an objective look at what your organization looks like now versus what it looked like in March of 2020, how many of you are blown completely out of the water by what has been accomplished, how much pride you have in those accomplishments and the optimism you find yourself with as a result?
 As to the difference between performance management and change management and the role Situational Leadership® can serve with either, from this point forward let’s just consider Situational Leadership® as a timeless, practical tool that can help leaders drive value … as a boss … or as a facilitator!